zainzafar/react-native-firebase-graphql-template/SETUP.md

 # API Configuration
 GRAPHQL_API_URL=https://api.yourcompany.com/graphql  # Your GraphQL API endpoint

-# Getting the Google Web Client ID:
+# Getting the Google Web Client ID (required for both iOS and Android Google Sign-In):
 # 1. Go to your Firebase Console → Authentication → Sign-in method
 # 2. Enable "Google" as a sign-in provider
 # 3. After enabling Google Sign-In, you'll see the Web Client ID in the configuration